ricniew/How-to-configure-a-secure-MQ-Explorer-connection/README.md

 **E.** On **MQ Explorer**

-To connect MQ Explorer to new server "ssltestqm" using SSL
+To connect MQ Explorer to new server "ssltestqm" using SSL.
+All names, PORT numbers or SSLCIPH values can be changed.
+They are specific for this example.

 1. add new remote queue manager connection
 1. Select the Queue Manager Name (in this example "ssltestqm"), and connection Method, in this example: Connect DIrectly
 1. Specify New Connection Details: Set hostname and port (in this example 8414) and Server Connection Channel (in this example "SSL.ADMIN")
 1. Specify User authentication Details and set your user
 1. Specify SSL Certificate key repository Details and pointed to "c:\mqexplorer_keystore\mqexplorer.jks" keystore for both truststore and keystore
 1. Specify SSL Options Details Cipherspec, in this example set it to ECDHE_RSA_AES_128_CBC_SHA256

+DONE